apache/lucene/lucene/benchmark-jmh/README.txt

 You can pass any JMH options to the above command, for example:

-  -h      displays verbose help for all options
-  -l      list available benchmarks
+  -h               displays verbose help for all options -l               list available benchmarks
-  -lp     list benchmarks that pass the filter and their parameters regexp  execute all benchmark containing regexp
+  -lp              list benchmarks that pass the filter and their parameters -prof perfasm    use perfasm profiler to see assembly regexp           execute all benchmark containing regexp

 Here is an example running a single benchmark:

-java --module-path lucene\benchmark-jmh\build\benchmarks --module org.apache.lucene.benchmark.jmh org.apache.lucene.benchmark.jmh.BinaryCosineBenchmark.cosineDistanceNew
+java --module-path lucene\benchmark-jmh\build\benchmarks --module org.apache.lucene.benchmark.jmh org.apache.lucene.benchmark.jmh.VectorUtilBenchmark.binaryCosineVector

-Or running all of BinaryCosineBenchmark
+Or running all of VectorUtilBenchmark

-java --module-path lucene\benchmark-jmh\build\benchmarks --module org.apache.lucene.benchmark.jmh org.apache.lucene.benchmark.jmh.BinaryCosineBenchmark
+java --module-path lucene\benchmark-jmh\build\benchmarks --module org.apache.lucene.benchmark.jmh org.apache.lucene.benchmark.jmh.VectorUtilBenchmark